Finance Careers and Salary Information

 What are the highest-paying finance careers?

-The highest-paying finance careers are typically found in the C-Suite, with top executives reporting an average salary of $163,410 per year, and chief executives reporting an average salary of $227,680 per year.22 General and operations managers, who frequently have a finance or related degree, earn an average of $156,420 per year.22 Most of those who reach this career level have a master’s or advanced degree in finance plus significant job experience.
+The highest-paying finance careers are typically found in the C-Suite, with top executives reporting an median salary of $98,980 per year, and chief executives reporting a median salary of $189,520 per year.22 General and operations managers, who frequently have a finance or related degree, earn an average of $156,420 per year.22 Most of those who reach this career level have a master’s or advanced degree in finance plus significant job experience.

 How much do entry-level finance jobs pay?